ILDAnaSoft/ILDDelphes/Readme.md

 reconstruction (as lepton identification, flavour taging and jet clustering).

-ILD detector model which is currently distributed as a part of the Delphes framework is extremply simplified and outdated - **it should not be used!**
 As a part of the [2021 Snowmass](https://snowmass21.org/start) study the new model has been developed for fast ILC detector simulation in Delphes.
 While it has been mainly based on the ILD detector concept,